 Apparently you didn’t read the description.
 I’ll explain again:

-- If you have ALREADY COMPLETED The Opportunist, the campaign will start with the start of The Letter event at a random time.
-In this case, I strongly recommend preparing your mercenary unit as much as possible before installation.
+The Letter event at a random time.
+In this case, I strongly recommend preparing your mercenary

 – Is The Big Deal compatible with existing BattleTech Extended saves?